 XVII.
-REPORTS REQUIRED TO BE FILED WITH THE CLERK3
+REPORTS REQUIRED TO BE FILED WITH THE CLERK5

-The following reports shall be prepared by each official court reporter according to the schedule below and provided to the Clerk.
+The following reports shall be prepared by each official court reporter according to the schedule below using the ACRA reporting system provided to the Clerk.
 The Clerk will forward required national reports to the Administrative Office of the United States Courts.

 The report of Attendance and Transcripts of the United States Court Reporters (AO 40A), reviewed and signed by the Clerk, shall be prepared quarterly using the ACRA reporting system.
-The quarterly reports are required to be delivered to the Clerk no later than the tenth day of each month they are due (April 10, July 10, October 10, January 10).
-A report for each calendar quarter shall be submitted by the Clerk to the Court Reporting Section, Administrative Office of the United States Courts, Washington, D.C.
-20544, so that it reaches the office within twenty (20) days after the end of the quarter.
-The Statement of Earnings of United States Court Reporters (AO40B) annual report is to be submitted to the Clerk on or before April 1 and filed with the AO by April 15.
+The quarterly reports are required to be completed in ACRA delivered to the Clerk no later than the tenth day of each month they are due (April 10, July 10, October 10, January 10).

+A report for each calendar quarter shall be submitted by the Clerk through ACRA so that it reaches the office within twenty (20) days after the end of the quarter.
+The Statement of Earnings of United States Court Reporters (AO40B) annual report is to be completed in ACRA and submitted to the Clerk on or before April 1 and filed with the AO by April 15.